harshb2204/Spring-Boot-Tutorial/Microservices/README.md

 ```

 Replace `<your-github-token>` with your actual GitHub personal access token.
 This configuration connects your config server to a GitHub repository, sets the server port, and registers the config server with Eureka for service discovery.

+- You create a .properties file in the github with the name of the service and paste config there from the application
+- Then you make the service a config client by adding the spring config client dependency
+- Then add spring.config.import= configserver:http://localhost:8888 in the service properties